Early Stage Alzheimer's Disease: New Technique Gives Researchers Important Insights

 - Controlling your blood pressure.

-- Eating a diet that promotes brain health.
+- Eating a diet that promotes brain health and protect against Alzheimer's disease.

 - Experiencing memory glitches that can disrupt daily activities, e.g., forgetting dates and needing information repeated over and over.